kendallgoto/ilo4_unlock/README.md

 ## Legal
 There is risk for potential damage to your system when utilizing this code.
 If an error occurs during flashing, or you end up flashing corrupted firmware, the iLO will not be able to recover itself.
 The iLO's flash chip cannot be programmed on-board, and must be fully desoldered and reprogrammed to recover the functionality.
 Additionally, utilizing the included new features may cause your server to overheat or otherwise suffer damage.
 Do not proceed with installing this firmware if you don't know what you're doing. **You have been warned**.
 There is no warranty for this code nor will I be responsible for any damage you cause.
 I have personally only tested this firmware on my DL380p Gen8, and DL380e Gen8.

 This repo does not contain any iLO 4 binaries; unmodified or patched as they are owned by HP.
+Websites have, in the past, been served with cease and desist orders from HP for hosting iLO binaries.
 For security purposes, I encourage you to follow the steps listed to build the patched version of the iLO yourself, while verifying the contents of the patched code.

 ## Getting Started